 Food and drug companies are known to produce studies done by their own researchers or 3rd parties they can influence.
 Studies can be manipulated to produce the desired outcome, and anyone attempting to uncover the truth is called a quack.
-It’s no wonder we’re confused.
+It’s no wonder Americans are confused.

 3. Encourage Self-reliance

-I began treating myself and family, including the furry ones, after purchasing a homeopathic remedy kit and book.
-I haven’t taken even an aspirin (one of the most popular, but dangerous over-the-counter drugs on the market) in over 40 years.
-That’s pretty remarkable considering that most people my age see an average of 12 different physicians a year and take 5 or 6 medications every day.
+I haven’t taken even an aspirin (one of the most dangerous over-the-counter drugs on the market) in over 35 years.
+That’s pretty remarkable considering that most people my age take 5 or 6 medications every day and see an average of 12 different physicians a year.
 While doctors are certainly necessary at times, it is up to us to become so healthy we rarely need them.

 I am a graduate of Oklahoma State University, with studies in Child Development and Nutrition.
 In addition to a Bachelor of Science degree from OSU, I received certification in Dietetics & Nutrition from NYU.

-Continuing education included courses in Enzyme Nutrition with Dr. Howard Loomis, Body Ecology with Donna Gates, and Botanical Medicine with Hanna Kroeger and other teachers.
-Tim, my husband, was my homeopathic mentor.
-I introduced him to homeopathy, then he studied with the masters and taught me.
+Continuing education included courses in Enzyme Nutrition with Dr. Howard Loomis, Body Ecology with Donna Gates, and Botanical Medicine with Hanna Kroeger.
+As for Homeopathy, I introduced my husband, Tim, to homeopathic medicine.
+He then studied with some of the world’s most renowned homeopaths – and taught me.

 In addition to teaching self-care homeopathy, I practiced nutrition in medical, chiropractic and naturopathic clinics.
 I have also worked as a Child Development and Adoption Specialist, and created several “green” businesses.